MicrochipTech/unicens-linux-daemon/README.md

 -ctx <CDEV name of TX channel>
 ```

+Or you let UNICENS let configure and create the needed CDEVs.

 Make sure you have the rights to access these CDEVs (using `$ sudo unicensd` or using udev rules).

 Launch daemon with the correct XML file, for example: